stdware/qwindowkit/README.md

 The rest region within the title bar will be regarded as the draggable area for the user to move the window, and thus any QWidgets inside it will not receive any user interaction events such as mouse events/focus events/etc anymore, but you can still send/post such events to these widgets manually, either through Qt API or system API.

+- If you want to disable window maximization, you can remove the `Qt::WindowMaximizeButtonHint` flag from the window.

 <!-- #### Window Attributes (Experimental)

 On Windows 11, you can use this API to enable system effects.